Coda (Led Zeppelin album): Songs

 Side two contains three outtakes from the band's previous album In Through the Out Door, plus a Bonham drum solo.

-The uptempo "Ozone Baby" and the rock'n'roll styled "Darlene" were recorded at that album's sessions at Polar Studios, Stockholm in November 1978.
+The uptempo "Ozone Baby" and the rock 'n' roll styled "Darlene" were recorded at that album's sessions at Polar Studios, Stockholm, in November 1978.

-"Bonzo's Montreux" was recorded at Mountain Studios, Montreux, Switzerland in September 1976.
-It was designed as a Bonham drum showcase, which Page treated with various electronic effects, including a harmonizer.
+"Bonzo's Montreux" was recorded at Mountain Studios, Montreux, Switzerland, in September 1976.
+The track was conceived as a showcase for Bonham's drumming, to which Page added various electronic effects, including a harmonizer.

+The song was never performed live at Led Zeppelin concerts, however, Bonham performed parts of the composition during "Moby Dick" in 1977.
+In a contemporary review of Coda, Kurt Loder of Rolling Stone gave the track a positive review, praising Bonham's "drum orchestra" and the electronic effects added by Page.
+Loder further described the track as being "true to the spirit of Sandy Nelson, and thus vestigially nifty at the very least."

 "Wearing and Tearing" was recorded at Polar in November 1978.
-It was written as a reaction to punk, and to show that Led Zeppelin could compete with the new bands.
-It was planned to be released as a promotional single to the audience at the 1979 Knebworth Festival, headlined by Led Zeppelin, but this was cancelled at the last minute.
-It was first performed live at the 1990 Silver Clef Awards Festival at Knebworth in 1990 by Plant's band with Page guesting.
+It was written as a reaction to punk, and to show that Led Zeppelin could compete with new bands.
+The track was scheduled to be issued as a promotional single for the audience at the 1979 Knebworth Festival, headlined by Led Zeppelin, but the record was cancelled at the last minute.
+The song was first performed live at the 1990 Silver Clef Awards Festival at Knebworth by Plant's band with Page guesting.